HRDC-Bozeman/Data-Coordinator-Docs/Instructions/sql.md

 - CaseWorthy, the corporation
   - CaseWorthy is also a corporate entity that manages and maintains the application and database layers.

 CaseWorthy provides a full database backup on a nightly basis.
 These backups come in the form of a .bak file.
 You can find them under the HRDC Admin role, Administration tab, click-path shown below.
+Download the most recent database back up and save it to an easily accessed place on the C: drive.

 ![Database Backups](../Images/databasebackups.png)